Stomach Cancer Diagnosis, Staging & Treatments

 Stomach cancer is one in a group of cancers called gastrointestinal (GI) cancers.
 They can occur in the GI tract or other organs that make up your digestive system.
 Stomach cancer, also called gastric cancer, is a disease in which cancer (malignant) cells form in the stomach lining.

-Our gastrointestinal cancer doctors are dedicated to helping treat patients throughout Willamette Valley - including Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport.
+Our gastrointestinal cancer doctors are dedicated to helping treat patients throughout Willamette Valley - including Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport, Oregon.

 Request an Appointment

-Take a look at the information here to understand your particular cancer and review the important information.
+Take a look at the information here to understand your particular diagnosis of gastric cancer and the factors that determine your treatment options.

 Types of Stomach Cancer